dockstore/dockstore-ui2/src/assets/docs/launch.md

 ### Launch Tools

 If you have followed the tutorial, you will have a tool registered on Dockstore.
 You may want to test it out for your own work.
+Alternatively, if you followed the quick start, you can use the demo tool shown below.
 For now you can use the Dockstore command-line interface (CLI) to run several useful commands:

 0. create an empty "stub" JSON config file for entries in the Dockstore `dockstore tool convert`
 0. launch a tool locally `dockstore tool launch`